 Shares of the common collective trust and mutual funds are valued at the net asset value of shares held by the Plan at year-end.
-Shares of Coach, Inc. common stock are stated at fair value as determined by quoted market prices at year-end.
+Shares of the Company's common stock are stated at fair value as determined by quoted market prices at year-end.

-The common collective trust fund is stated at fair value as determined by the issuer based on the fair value of the underlying investments.
-Its underlying investments in investment contracts are valued at fair value and then adjusted by the issuer to contract value, which is invested principal plus accrued interest using a crediting rate formula.
-The crediting rate is the discount rate that equates the estimated future market value with such portfolio's current contract value.
-Crediting rates are reset monthly, but cannot fall below zero.
-The common collective trust fund's underlying investments seek to preserve capital and provide a competitive level of income over time that is consistent with the preservation of capital.
+The common collective trust fund is stated at fair value as determined by the issuer based on the net asset value of the underlying investments.
+Its underlying investments in investment contracts are valued at net asset value and then adjusted by the issuer to contract value, which is invested principal plus accrued interest.